 - Increased flexibility in data sharing by pulling data directly from their server

 - Ensured data is not lost by not relying on pixel data or cookies alone

 In case you are wondering, these are the reasons why the Conversions API is superior to Facebook Pixel alone as well.

 For more information about using server data in conjunction with pixel data, please visit Facebook’s support page for deduplication of Pixel and Conversions API events.

-Final Thoughts: Integromat, Facebook, and the Future of eCommerce
+Conclusion: Integromat, Facebook, and the future of ecommerce

 Facebook Conversions API

 - Facebook for Business - Conversions API

 - Event deduplication - Facebook Conversions API and Facebook Pixel